ErythroCraft/Custom-Modversion-SynatrasConnector/README.md

 Created build are not supported.

-Can you not find your Forge Version please open an issue and I do what I can.
+Can you not find your Forge Version of you've got any problems with the installation please use the issue botton.